Mrbbll/mlcbot/README.md

-# mybot

-## How to start
+## mybot

-one bot connect qqgroup and minecraftserver
+# one bot connect qqgroup and minecraftserver
 ## Documentation

 See [Docs](https://nonebot.dev/)